Start a UX Career with an In-Depth Certificate

-According to the U.S. Bureau of Labor Statistics, the job outlook for web developers and digital designers is expected to increase by 13% – faster than average – with an employment change of 25,500 and about 17,900 projected job openings each year by 2030.1 Generally speaking, the job outlook for industry professionals with web design UX skills and UX experience is steadily on the rise.
+According to the U.S. Bureau of Labor Statistics, the job outlook for web developers and digital designers is expected to increase by 23% – much faster than average – with about 21,800 projected job openings each year by 2031.1 Generally speaking, the job outlook for industry professionals with web design UX skills and UX experience is steadily on the rise.

 Related jobs include:

 - UX writers

 - UX strategists